jdmonin/JSettlers2/README.txt

 Note:
-The server doesn't require or check at startup that the named accounts all already exist, the whitelist is only a comma-separated list of names.
-This simplifies initial setup.
+The server doesn't require or check at startup that the named accounts all already exist; the whitelist is only a comma-separated list of names, to simplify initial setup.

 In case an admin account password is lost, there's a rudimentary password-reset feature:
 Run JSettlersServer with the usual DB parameters and add: --pw-reset username